xstudios/socialappframework/docs/saf_config.md

 ###getGraphPageFields()
 ####Returns: _string_
-Get the fields we want to retrive from the Graph API for a page.
+Returns the fields we want to retrive from the Graph API for a page.
 Usage example:

     SAF_Config::getGraphPageFields();